-- 1. The information was downloaded by month (from January to December), using work tools Excel files generated by the "SIMEF" system. - 2.
+- 1. The information was downloaded by month (from January to December), using work tools such as Excel files generated by the "SIMEF" system. - 2.
 The "SIMEF" database was initially analysed to select records that met the inclusion criteria. - 3.
-A single database was then generated and all individual patient records were crossreferenced, excluding records that did not meet the inclusion criteria. - 4.
+A single database was then generated and all individual patient records were cross-referenced, excluding records that did not meet the inclusion criteria. - 4.
 A final review of the new combined database was performed to ensure the integrity and consistency of the information. - 5.
 The information collected was stored in an Excel workbook, which served as a statistical database for subsequent analysis.

-To minimize potential bias in the selection process, we ensured that the inclusion and exclusion criteria were strictly adhered to.
-Records were cross-referenced between the "SIMEF" databases by month to ensure their accuracy.
-Finally, a total of 13,359 adults aged 40 and over were included.
+In order to minimize potential bias in the selection process, we ensured that the inclusion and exclusion criteria were strictly adhered to records were cross-referenced between the "SIMEF" databases per month, ensuring their accuracy.
+Finally, a total of 13,359 adults aged 40 years old and over were included.
 This procedure ensured the accuracy, quality, and reliability of the extracted data, supporting the integrity of our study's findings.